Luvvydev/SkillshotLab/README.md

 * Choosing cast positions that balance hit chance and range
 * Reasoning about incoming projectiles and safe movement

-this is a public version of those ideas.

 The caster sits on the left side of the arena.
 Enemies move inside a world box and the system: